Emerging Advanced Materials Company

 Focused on Mine to Market Commercialization of Graphite Products

-- Gratomic Inc. has signed a letter of collaboration with Perpetuus Carbon Technologies Ltd. to develop and market material-enhancing-graphite-derived graphenes and graphene hybrids for tire elastomers
+- Gratomic Inc. is collaborating with Perpetuus Carbon Technologies Ltd. to develop and market material-enhancing-graphite-derived graphenes and graphene hybrids for tire elastomers

 - Currently shipped 2.25 tonnes of Graphite concentrate to Perpetuus